HolyBlackCat/cpp-tutorials/language/02_basic/13_constants.md

 ## Names of constants

 Some other languages traditionally name constants in `ALL_CAPS`.
-C++ doesn't have this tradition, we typically use caps for something else (macros, which will be discussed later).
+C++ doesn't have this tradition, we typically use caps for something else ("macros", which will be discussed later).

 So we typically use the same naming convention for constants as for other variables.